NanoPhysicsCenter/RUMDEED/docs/source/run.rst

 Input files
 -----------
 The RUMDEED program is run from the command line and reads input parameters from several input files.
 These file are placed in the same directory as the RUMDEED executable file.
-The main input files is simply called **input** and is always required.
-Other input files such are only required when specific features of the program are used.
+The main input files is called **input** and is always required.
+Other input files are only required when specific features of the program are used.

 Input file
 ++++++++++
-The program will read a file called **input** when it starts.
+The program will read the file called **input** when it starts.
 This file defines the simulation parameters to be used and is a Fortran namelist file.
 The parameters are described below, with an example given at the end.

 V_S